chizzletaz/BakeAndBinge/Testing.md

     Result:
     On smaller screen sizes (< 326px ), the text doesn't scroll all the way up and is cut off.
     Fix:
-    Due to the fact that I used 'medium' attribute on the cards, the max height is 400px.
+    Due to the fact that I used the 'medium' attribute of Materialize on the cards, the max height is 400px.
     Change the height to 450px.
     Result:
     All the information text is shown.